 How to Wash Compression Wear

-4-step washing technique for compression garments.
-Keep your favorite pieces in better condition for longer.
+4-step technique keeps your favorite pieces in better condition for longer.

 There’s an unfortunate misconception when it comes to compression gear, that the more you wash it, the quicker it wears out.
 In reality, however, washing your compression gear can help extend its lifespan by removing all the sweat and bacteria buildup.